What exactly is a Project?

 If I had a Project in my account prior to the launch of v2, how do I obtain access to the newest versions of endpoints?

 If you have more than one Project created as part of the developer portal beta experience, you will be able to choose which Project will get v2 access in the dashboard section of the portal.

 Where are my keys and tokens?

-You can access your keys and tokens inside of the Projects & Apps section, by clicking on an App.
-It is important to note, in January 2020, we stopped showing your keys and tokens in your Twitter developer App dashboard beyond the first time that these credentials were generated.
+You can access your keys and tokens inside of the Projects & Apps section of the developer portal, by clicking on an App.
+It is important to note that we recently stopped showing your keys and tokens in your Twitter developer App dashboard other than when you first generate or regenerate your credentials.
 You will need to store your keys and tokens securely.
-If you lost your tokens, or believe that they have been compromised, you will always have the ability to regenerate your keys and tokens via the App dashboard.
+If you lost your keys and/or tokens, or believe that they have been compromised, you should regenerate your keys and tokens via the App dashboard.
 Note that regenerating your keys and tokens will invalidate any previous keys and tokens and you may need to rewrite and/or redeploy existing code.